Empress Elisabeth (collage)

 Sisi's taste can best be sampled on Kohlmarkt at the former imperial and royal court confectioner Demel: The purple-colored violet ice cream is offered here, which even the super-slim Sisi was unable to resist.

-The films starring Romy Schneider made the Austrian empress world famous.
+The films starring Romy Schneider made the Austrian Empress famous the world over.
 The trilogy's title also led to her name being written with a double-S: "Sissi".
 The original furniture used in the film can also be seen in the Vienna Furniture Museum in direct comparison with a number of film clips in a range of languages.

 Video about Empress Elisabeth of Austria